Varo Bank Review: The FinTech With a National Bank Charter

 - Not exceed a daily savings balance of $5,000 for the month

-Yes, you read that last one correctly — you must keep your savings balance below $5,000 in order to earn the 3% APY.
-Furthermore, if you go above that threshold at any point during the month, you’ll only earn the 0.20% APY for that month.
+Yes, you read that last one correctly — you must keep your savings balance below $5,000 in order to earn the 5% APY.
+Furthermore, if you go above that threshold at any point during the month and it stays that way past “close of business” (6:00 pm MT/5:00 pm MT, except on the last business day of the month, when it is 4:25 pm MT/3:25 pm MT), you’ll fall down to the normal APY.
 To me, this is kind of odd.
 I understand the need to put a balance limit on the higher APY, but I’d expect that the rate would only apply to the first $5k, not punish you by diminishing your overall rate.

 Save Your Change